cleancoderscollaborative/mastermind/README.md

 #### Linux

-1. Install Python 3 if you do not have it:
+1. Install Python 3 if you do not have it ($ is the command prompt):
     ```
     $ sudo apt update; sudo apt install python3          # Debian Linux (Ubuntu, etc.)
     $ sudo yum check-update; sudo yum install python3    # RHEL (Red Hat, Centos, etc.)
+    ```
+1. Check and make a note of which python command you just installed.
+It could be *python*, *python3*, or *py*.
+Different installations name the command differently, and any one of them is OK.
+Just remember to substitute what you have for *python* is the following examples:
+    ```
+    $ python --version
+    $ python3 --version
+    $ py
     ```
 1. Install Visual Studio Code, if necessary:
     1. Install with Homebrew:
         ```